Fernando Bryant

 Fernando Antoneyo Bryant (born March 26, 1977) is an American former professional football player who was a cornerback of the National Football League (NFL).
 He was selected by the Jacksonville Jaguars 26th overall in the 1999 NFL draft.
 He played college football for the Alabama Crimson Tide.

 Bryant was also a member of the Detroit Lions, New England Patriots, and Pittsburgh Steelers.
-He beat the Arizona Cardinals in Super Bowl XLIII as a member of the Steelers.
+He won Super Bowl XLIII as a member of the Steelers.

 Early life

 Bryant attended Riverdale High School in Murfreesboro, Tennessee, and starred in football as a wide receiver/defensive back and in track as a sprinter.
 In football, as a senior, he garnered All-American honors, and finished the year with six interceptions and 82 tackles on defense, and 48 receptions on offense.

 College career

 At the University of Alabama, Bryant was an All-SEC second-team selection in 1996 and 1997, as well as an All-SEC first-team selection in 1998 and nicknamed TWO-FIVE.